Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

     - Compare the value of the member variable `dt` with the manually computed `dt` using an assertion statement.
 - Now also write a similar integration test for `set_initial_conditions`.
 Note that this will be the most extensive test from the whole set.
 The field variable `u` is computed in `set_initial_conditions`, which is a 2D array.
 The test should have a computation which computes a similar `u` array for a user-defined set of initial parameters.
 This computed `u` is the expected result.
 - Using the same logic as in the previous steps, intentionally break the tests to make sure that the tests are constructed correctly.
-- **Important step**: A failing test in integration test will produce an output log in the terminal.
-Copy this output log in a code block in the `README.md` file under the section *Integration test log*.
-This log output will be part of the submission and hence is important.
-- Purposely break all the integration tests and copy the failing tests logs into the aforementioned section in the README file.
-- Before moving on from the integration tests, make sure that you have reverted all the intentionally introduced bugs in the original code.

 ## Step 6 - Checking Test Coverage

 - Using the coverage tool generate a HTML report of the code coverage of all the tests.
 - Open the report file in a browser and print the report to a file called `coverage-report.pdf`.
 Add this file to the repository.
-- **Note**: coverage can be used with both `pytest` and `unittest`.
-In this case, generating the report of the unit tests using unittest is sufficient.

 ## Step 7 - Automation Using tox

-- Write a `tox.toml` file such that by running the command `tox`, both `pytest` and `unittest` are executed.
+- Write a `tox.toml` file such that by running the command `tox`, the tests are run using pytest and/or unittest in separate virtual environments.
 - Use the `requirements.txt` file to send all the dependencies information to tox.

 ## Step 8 - Submission